 When stock markets fall, the financial strength that enables quality dividend-growing companies to continue to pay and boost their payouts can help bolster their stock prices.
 While dividend-growth stocks aren’t immune to market corrections, they typically decline less than their non-dividend-paying peers and the overall market.

-Historically, the NASDAQ U.S. Dividend Achievers Select index, made up of companies that have increased their dividends in each of the past 10 years, has declined only 70% as much as the S&P 500 during market downturns while capturing 86% of the market’s gains.
-The chart below shows the drawdowns of the broader market against those of dividend growers.
+Historically, the NASDAQ U.S. Dividend Achievers Select index, made up of companies that have increased their dividends in each of the past 10 years, has declined only 88% as much as the S&P 500 during market downturns while capturing 88% of the market’s gains.
+The chart on the next page shows the drawdowns of the broader market against those of dividend growers.

 The 2008 financial crisis offered an object lesson in the value of downside protection—while the S&P 500 dropped 50.9% from peak to trough, dividend growers dropped 41.1%.
 Losing less during crashes and corrections gives investors a head start when the markets begin to recover; there is less ground to make up before moving on to further gains.
 The S&P 500 took 37 months to recover its financial-crisis losses.
 Dividend growers recouped their money more than a year earlier, getting back to even in 24 months.